tbasse/git-chart-tmcommand/README.md

 A TextMate command for Git Bundles that generates Charts via Google Chart API.

 - Commit Activity by Day and Hour (Like GitHubs Punchcard)
-- Commit Activity over the last 90 Days
+- Commit Activity over the last 100 Days
-- Top 10 Authors
+- Commit Activity by Authors (Top 10)

 ### Example ###